udap/udap.github.io/whitepapers/UDAP-Whitepaper-English.md

 ![ownership](media/singular-ownership.png)

-The owner of the `OwnerOfSingular` can be an EOA, or any smart contracts such as a multi-sig wallet.
+The owner of the `OwnerOfSingulars` can be an EOA, or any smart contracts such as a multi-sig wallet.
 Flexibility is all there for creative delegation schemes.

 Another interesting way to use the above interfaces is to combine the two interfaces to create a *composable* token, as shown below: